 For our evening, we took to Rue de Lombards.
 This street is well-known for their killer bars and awesome jazz clubs!
 We settled on restaurant Le Pave for dinner with a spectacular view.
 Get the aligot cheese for a classic yet little-known Parisian.

 After making a few stops for dessert and drinks along Rue de Lombards, we walked a few blocks over to Centre Pompidou, a strange architectural marvel.
 It houses art exhibits inside, but the galleries were closed for the day so we simply took in its spectacular form and listened to local musicians playing outside.

-The recommendations for Sacre Coeur piled in.
-So even through it was a ways out of the city, we made the trek on our last day – and we’re glad we did.
+The recommendations for Sacre Coeur, located in Montmartre, piled in.
+So even though it was a ways out of the city, we made the trek on our last day – and we're glad we did.
 Inside and out, it is gorgeous.

 Make sure to go around back and take photos at the back side of the Sacre Coeur.
 There's nobody around back to photobomb, and you just might find a fancy car to pose next to.

 While in Paris, you absolutely MUST visit the Atelier des Lumieres.
 Several people in our Thrifty Traveler Premium members group recommended this as well, and I do the same now.
 This spectacular space brings art to life in an unbelievable way.
 Read my article on the Atelier des Lumieres and put it on your Paris bucket list.

 Three days felt like an instant, but we were able to see nearly all of our must-see spots – and then some.
 Divvy up the city district-by-district to maximize your time and minimize transit.

 All of our favorite spots (and more) are on my Paris Google My Maps.
 So check it out and plan your trip to the City of Lights.